onehoon/EasyShortcutforUMPC/README.md

 Move focus to the widget, press the **Menu button (≡)** on the gamepad, then select **Options**.

-### Custom shortcut buttons
+### Custom Shortcut buttons

-If a Custom shortcut button is shown as **Not Set**, pressing that button also opens Settings.
+If a Custom Shortcut button is shown as **Not Set**, pressing that button also opens Settings.

 This makes it easy to assign a shortcut even when there is no Settings button inside the main widget.